Poising on Ariadne's thread: An algorithm for computing a maximum clique in polynomial time

 \subsection{Evolution inside a desirable ``feasibility set''}

-To ensure the iterates compute a maximum clique when the Nisan parameter becomes equal to the clique number, we restrict the evolution space of our dynamical system.
-We call the restricted evolution space the ``lower feasibility set.''
-The complement of the lower feasibility set consists of the ``upper feasibility set'' and the ``infeasibility set.''
-Our algorithm ensures that iterates are initialized and forever remain in the lower feasibility set entirely avoiding the other sets except in the limit as maximum-clique equilibria are located at the boundary of the lower feasibility and upper feasibility sets.
-Let us first define these sets precisely and identify an elementary property.
+Our algorithm uses up to three dynamical systems, namely, a {\em preliminary,} a {\em primary,} and a {\em secondary.} The preliminary dynamical system is used to initialize the primary (which is our algorithm's ``heart'').
+The secondary system is activated upon the iterates of the primary dynamical system entering a neighborhood of a maximum-clique equilibrium (when the Nisan parameter is equal to the clique number).
+To ensure the iterates compute a maximum clique when the Nisan parameter becomes equal to the clique number, we restrict the evolution space of our primary and secondary systems.
+We call the restricted evolution space the ``lower feasibility set'' (noting that the iterates of the primary dynamical system may temporarily escape to the ``upper feasibility set'').
+The complement of the lower feasibility set consists of the ``upper feasibility set'' and the ``infeasibility set'' (see Figure \ref{feasibility_sets}).
+Our algorithm ensures that the iterates of the primary and secondary dynamical systems are initialized (using the preliminary system) and remain in the lower feasibility set (barring possible transient excursions of the primary and secondary dynamical systems to the ``upper feasibility set'').
+Let us define these sets precisely: